Notre Dame Journal of Formal Logic

 The Notre Dame Journal of Formal Logic is a quarterly peer-reviewed scientific journal covering the foundations of mathematics and related fields of mathematical logic, as well as philosophy of mathematics.
 It was established in 1960 and is published by Duke University Press on behalf of the University of Notre Dame.
 The editors-in-chief are Curtis Franks and Anand Pillay (University of Notre Dame).

+The founder of the magazine was Boleslaw Sobocinski.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2012 impact factor of 0.431.